liny18/image-to-ASCII/README.md

 2. Usage: 'mpirun -np <INT> (number of processes) ./image_to_ascii -i <FILE> [Options]'
 Options:
-    -i, --input  <FILE>     Specify the path of the input image filepath (required) -o, --output <STRING>   Specify the path of the output file name (e.g. image) -w, --width  <INT>      Set the width of the ASCII output; maintains aspect ratio -s, --chars  <STRING>   Define the set of characters used in the ASCII output -p, --print             Print the ASCII output to the console
+    -i, --input  <FILE>     Specify the path of the input image filepath (required) -o, --output <STRING>   Specify the name of the output file name (e.g. image) -w, --width  <INT>      Set the width of the ASCII output; maintains aspect ratio -s, --chars  <STRING>   Define the set of characters used in the ASCII output -p, --print             Print the ASCII output to the console